aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/product-overview/_index.md

 ## **Product Description**
 Aspose.Imaging (written in managed C#) is designed to be used with any of the .NET supported languages like C#, VB.NET and J# etc. Aspose.Imaging can be used with any kind of application from ASP.NET web applications to Windows desktop applications.
-It supports Silverlight 3.
 Aspose.Imaging provides fully featured demos and working examples written in C#.
 The demos help developers gain a good understanding of the component's features quickly.
 ## **Technical Support**
 Aspose provides unlimited free technical support for all its products.
 The support is available to all users, including evaluation.